Kantaponruj/CS-SeniorProject/README.md

 ![image](https://ibb.co/XtRZBWF)

-StallTruckr is a mobile application which created by using Flutter and Firebase
+StallTruckr is a mobile application which created by using Flutter and Firebase.
+This application is about ordering food and tracking location of food stalls and food trucks.

 # Setup